Think Less, Talk Less — Do More (the not-so-secret sauce)

 Eventually, with enough consistency, new habits can replace old ones.

-Plus, it’s like the foundation of thinking less, talking less and doing more.
+Modesty looks good.
+Plus, it’s foundational for thinking less, talking less and doing more.

-For me, modesty is a form of quiet confidence, where your sense of self assuredness is stronger than your need for validation.
+It’s a form of quiet confidence, where your sense of self assuredness is stronger than your need for validation or results.

 Practicing modesty helps me stay carefree and less full of myself.
+It helps me take more consistent action.
 Even though you may be doing something incredible, humility is powerful.

-Just remember to not have too much modesty either.
-Because as with most things, balance is key.
+But remember to not have too much modesty either!
+As with most things, balance is key.

 8. Do More Hard or Uncomfortable Things

-When I first started guitar, I learned on my mom’s old acoustic from when she was a kid.
-It had two missing strings (I never replaced), rusty metal and rough wood.
+For example, when I first started guitar, I learned on my mom’s old acoustic from when she was a kid.
+It only had four (rusty) strings and barely stayed in tune.

 What happened?

-I played in the extreme, so when I was reset to a normal default, everything felt easier.
+I played in the extreme, so when I reset to a normal state, everything felt easier.
 It’s the same idea for learning how to take more action with your goals.

-By doing more things that are hard or uncomfortable, the discomfort of taking more action suddenly feels less hard.
-At least, that’s the idea.
+By doing more hard or uncomfortable things, the discomfort of taking more action suddenly feels less discomforting.

 So here are a few of my favorite difficult (but still fun) things to do: